-92. Demolishing activities of the camp site is partially implemented and metal and construction waste left at the camp site will be removed and will be reflected in final EMR.
+92. Demolishing activities of the camp site is partially implemented and will be reflected in final EMR.

 93. Post-Construction Environmental Audit will be conducted by the SC environmental specialist during the next reporting period.
 The Post-Construction Environmental Audit Report with its checklist will be prepared and attached to the final EMR as an annex.
 The reports will be developed by the supervision company as soon as the project is completed in the following reporting period.
-The final EMR with the relevant annexes will be submitted to the ADB safeguard Team.
+The final EMR with the relevant annexes will be submitted to the ADB safeguard Team due in July 2021..